mohitjain/mohitjain/_posts/2013-06-30-long-integer-literals-in-ruby.markdown

 {% endhighlight %}

-Now same thing can be done with long integers in ruby using an underscore, something like this:
+Now the same thing can be done with long integers in Ruby using an underscore, something like this:

 {% highlight ruby %}